runtimeverification/haskell-backend/docs/2019-12-16-Question-Mark-Variables-With-Ensures.md

 Its axiom is

 ```
-(INTERVAL) \forall M:Int . \forall N:Int . interval(M,N) = \exists X:Int .
+(INTERVAL) \forall M:Int . \forall N:Int .
+    interval(M,N) = \exists X:Int .
 X:Int /\ X >= M /\ X <= N
 ```

 ### Frontend Syntax

-The symbol declaration would require a special attribute to signal the fact that it represents a proper ML symbol which is defined equationally.
-The precise name would have to be established, but let's call it here `power-function` to signal that it's a function interpreted in the powerset of the domain.
+Since expressing the axiom for `interval` requires an an existential quantification on the right-hand-side, thus making it a non-functional symbol defined through an equation, using `?` variables might be confusing since their usage would be different from that presented in the previous sections.

+Hence, the proposal to support this would be to write this as a proper ML rule.
+A possible syntax for this purpose would be:

 ```
-syntax Int ::= interval(Int, Int) [power-function]
-rule interval(M:Int,N:Int) = ?X
+axiom interval(M,N) = #Exists X:Int .
+X:Int
-    ensures ?X >=Int M andBool ?X <=Int N
+    #And { X >=Int M #Equals true } #And { X <=Int N #Equals true }
 ```

+Note the new keyword `axiom` and the new `=` connective.
+Additionally, the symbol declaration would require a special attribute to signal the fact that it is not a constructor but a _defined_ symbol.

+Since this feature requires a frontend syntax extension, and since it is not clearly needed for K users at the moment, it is only presented here as an example; its implementation will be postponed for such time when its usefulness becomes apparent.